flintrocks/flint/docs/language_guide.md

 ### Send

 `send(address: Address, value: inout Wei)` sends the `value` Wei to the Ethereum address `address`, and clears the contents of `value`.
-It is a simpler way to perform a money transfer compared to [external calls](#external-calls), but it does not allow e.g. specifying function parameters.
+It is a simpler way to perform a money transfer compared to [external calls](#external-calls), but does not allow hyper-parameters to be specified.